scripting/Scripting-News/rss-in-json/NOTES.md

 I just posted two items to Scripting News that were less than 140 chars, so I tweeted them.
 Information about the tweet is recorded in the feed item, as part of the &lt;source:outline> element for each item.

-`&lt;source:outline type="tweet" tweetId="880064303042371584" tweetUserName="davewiner" permalink="http://scripting.com/2017/06/28.html#a100640" text="So Phil Jackson is finally gone.
+<code>&lt;source:outline type="tweet" tweetId="880064303042371584" tweetUserName="davewiner" permalink="http://scripting.com/2017/06/28.html#a100640" text="So Phil Jackson is finally gone.
 Now to find a replacement for Dolan.
 A consolation prize for DJ Trump?
 Bloomberg?
-Jeff Bezos?" created="Wed, 28 Jun 2017 14:02:40 GMT" />`
+Jeff Bezos?" created="Wed, 28 Jun 2017 14:02:40 GMT" /></code>

 A reader can take note of this information and possibly link to the tweet along with all the other data it displays about the item.